+VI.
+Remuneration of Directors and Key Managerial Personnel : not Applicable as LMMPL is a Private Company

 VII.
-Penalties / Punishment/ Cor mpounding of ( Offences:
+Penalties / Punishment/ Compounding of Offences:

-Туре Section of the Companies Act Brief Description Details of Penalty / Punishment/ Compounding fees imposed Authority [RD / NCLT/ COURT] Appeal made, if any (give Details)
+Туре Section of the Companies Act Brief Description Appeal made, if any (give Details)

 A. Company

 Penalty

 Punishment No Penalties, Punishments or Compounding of Offences

 Compounding

 B. Directors

 Penalty

-Punishment No Penalties, Punis hments or Compounding of ( Offences
+Punishment No Penalties, Punish nments or Compounding of C Offences

 Compounding

 C. Other Office ers in Default

 Penalty

-Punishment No Penalties, Punishments or Compounding of Offences
+Punishment unishment No Penalties, Punishments or Compounding of Offences Offences

 Compounding